-- Foods this day to honor St. Luke would include some beef dish, as he is the patron of butchers.
-So perhaps a nice cut of steak would be in order?
+- Foods this day to honor St. Luke would include some beef dish, as he is known as the "ox" and is the patron of butchers.
 For dessert, bake some raisin Banbury Tarts to evoke the festivals of England on this day, or a cake in the shape of a book with decorations of a calf or ox for this evangelist.

 - Today is also known as "Sour Cakes Day" in Scotland, because baked cakes were eaten with sour cream in Rutherglen.

-- This day is also "St. Luke's Little Summer," a period of summerlike days that occur around October 18 (like the term "Indian Summer," which officially occurs between Nov 11-20), named to honor the saint's feast day.
-In the past, St. Luke's Day was not observed by the secular world as much as St. John the Baptist's Day (June 24) and Michaelmas (September 29), so to keep in the forefront, St. Luke gives us some golden days before the cold of winter.
+- Around this feast is known as "St. Luke's Little Summer," a period of summer-like days that occur around October 18 named to honor the saint's feast day.
+It's similar to the the term "Indian Summer," which officially occurs between November 11-20).
+St. Luke gives us some golden days before the cold of winter.

 - Read more about St. Luke and his writings from the Catholic Encyclopedia.